Linaro/Connect/_posts/bkk19/sessions/2019-02-08-kernelci-new-generation.md

   seeks to apply state-of-the-art data collection and data visualization tools as an alternative frontend to KernelCI.
 Our focus is on an instance of ElasticSearch, Logstash, and Kibana collecting and displaying live KernelCI data.
-All the tooling used to this project will be available.'
+All the tooling used to this project will be available.
 future_image:
   featured: 'true'
   path: /assets/images/featured-images/bkk19/BKK19-219.png